 2. Apple Final Cut Pro X

-Final Cut Pro X also includes features such as 360-degree VR editing, advanced color grading tools, and support for High Dynamic Range (HDR) video.
-It also offers integration with other Apple applications such as Motion, Compressor, and Logic Pro X.
+Final Cut Pro X has features like 360-degree VR editing, strong color grading tools, and support for High Dynamic Range (HDR) video.
+It works well with other Apple programs like Motion, Compressor, and Logic Pro X. You buy it once without needing a subscription.
+Apple also gives you a trial version to try before you buy.

 3. CyberLink PowerDirector

-PowerDirector offers a range of features such as 360-degree VR editing, advanced color grading tools, and support for High Dynamic Range (HDR) video.
-It also offers integration with other CyberLink applications such as AudioDirector and PhotoDirector.
+The software has an easy-to-use layout with templates and themes you can adjust.
+It comes with keyboard shortcuts and built-in tools to make editing faster.
+PowerDirector includes features like 360-degree VR editing, strong color grading tools, and support for High Dynamic Range (HDR) video.
+It also connects with other CyberLink programs like AudioDirector and PhotoDirector.

 4. HitFilm Pro

-HitFilm Pro offers a range of features such as 3D compositing, advanced tracking tools, and support for High Dynamic Range (HDR) video.
-It also offers integration with other software such as Adobe After Effects and Cinema 4D.
+The software has an easy-to-use layout with adjustable workspaces and panels so you can set up your editing space to fit how you work.
+It comes with keyboard shortcuts, templates, and presets to make editing faster.
+HitFilm Pro includes features like 3D compositing, advanced tracking tools, and support for High Dynamic Range (HDR) video.
+It also connects with other programs like Adobe After Effects and Cinema 4D.

 5. Adobe Premiere Elements 2018